Home Page

 ACT 123 - Bouldering.
 1 Credit.

-(R-4) A form of rock climbing that is performed simulating small rock formations using artificial rock walls, known as boulders, without the use of ropes or harnesses.
+(R-4) Students will learn the fundamental skills of bouldering -- a form of rock climbing that is performed using artificial rock walls that simulate small rock formations, known as boulders, without the use of ropes or harnesses.
 While it can be done without any equipment, students use climbing shoes to help secure footholds, chalk to keep their hands dry and provide a firmer grip, and bouldering mats to prevent injuries from falls.
-Students may include up to but not more than 4 credits earned in ACT/HHP 100-299 activity courses in the total number of credits required for graduation.
-Students graded Credit/No Credit based on participation and a strict attendance policy.
-For a complete list of all classes offered go to the HHP Activity Program website.

 ACT 124 - Flow Arts.
 1 Credit.

-(R-4) A moving meditation of manipulating props such as staffs, hoops, poi, juggling, and other tools.
-Revel in creativity as you learn about and practice prop techniques that improve dexterity and proprioception.
-Share the joy of movement and self-expression, and tap into your unlimited potential.
-The state of flow creates new pathways in the brains, and offers an alternative perspective on movement, inside the body as well as outside the body as you move through space.
+(R-4) Students learn the moving meditation of manipulating props such as staffs, hoops, poi, juggling, and other tools and revel in creativity as the learn about and practice prop techniques that improve dexterity and proprioception.
+Students will share the joy of movement and self-expression and tap into their unlimited potential.
+The state of flow creates new pathways in the brain and offers an alternative perspective on movement inside the body as well as outside the body.
 It is also an exciting way to gain fitness by increasing heart rate, agility, and flexibility.
-There is opportunity for a student showcase at the end of the semester.
-Students may include up to but not more than 4 credits earned in ACT/HHP 100-299 activity courses in the total number of credits required for graduation.
-Students graded Credit/No Credit based on participation and a strict attendance policy.
-For a complete list of all classes offered go to the HHP Activity Program website.
+There is an opportunity for a student showcase at the end of the semester.

 ACT 125 - Acro Yoga.
 1 Credit.

-(R-4) An effective form of cross training for any discipline.
-This course combines dance, yoga and partner work into an ambient or dynamic sequence of movement expression.
+(R-4) Acro yoga is an effective form of cross training for any discipline.
+This course combines dance, yoga, and partner work into an ambient or dynamic sequence of movement expression.
 With a focus on safety and proper body alignment, students gain strength, flexibility, and trust.
 Students integrate the playful and whimsical qualities of acrobatics with the more grounded and practical aspects of asana.
-Students may include up to but not more than 4 credits earned in ACT/HHP 100-299 activity courses in the total number of credits required for graduation.
-Students graded Credit/No Credit based on participation and a strict attendance policy.
-For a complete list of all classes offered go to the HHP Activity Program website.

-(R-4) This course ventures into a cascade of dynamic movement to help you gain proficiency to defy gravity and soar!
+(R-4) This course ventures into a cascade of dynamic movement to help students gain proficiency to defy gravity and soar.
 This is a small group class of progressive curriculum on sling/hammock, lyra, static trapeze, rope, and silks.
-With a focus on safety, alignment and aerial body positioning, students practice conditioning exercises specifically designed to build aerial flexibility and strength.
-Students learn and apply the completion of fundamental skills, in order to understand and apply the transfer of skills across multi-apparatus.
-Students will then develop these skills into sequencing and choreography.
-Students may include up to but not more than 4 credits earned in ACT/HHP 100-299 activity courses in the total number of credits required for graduation.
-Students graded Credit/No Credit based on participation and a strict attendance policy.
-For a complete list of all classes offered go to the HHP Activity Program website.
+With a focus on safety, alignment, and aerial body positioning, students practice conditioning exercises specifically designed to build aerial flexibility and strength.
+Students learn and apply the completion of fundamental skills in order to understand and apply the transfer of skills across multiple apparatuses.

 ACT 129 - Circuit Training.
 1 Credit.